Cat-C0d3/databaseFinalProject_franklinb/README.md

 8. Which actors have appeared in both a comedy and an action adventure movie?

 # Benefits/Drawbacks to MongoDB for this project:
+As someone who is more familiar with SQL, I felt that it took much longer to write the MongoDB queries, as there is a lot more setup.
+However, there is also less type-checking compared to traditional SQL (when creating entries/variables, for example).
+I do think that there is more setup when using MongoDB but it can also be versatile once the setup is done.